Federal Priorities for the 119th Congress: Access to Care

 Medicare is available to those who are 65 years of age or older as well as those who have been on Social Security Disability Insurance for a certain amount of time.
 As with all healthcare coverage, it is critical that Medicare offers quality and affordable care for all those who rely on it, including many with lung disease.

 The inappropriate application of measures such as prior authorization can inflict significant harm to patients.
-Congress and the administration must ensure that lung disease patients are able to access the treatment they need in Medicare without inappropriate barriers.
+Congress and the Administration must ensure that lung disease patients are able to access the treatment they need in Medicare without inappropriate barriers.

 Many people on Medicare are attempting to manage complex medical conditions while on a fixed income.
 Congress included an out-of-pocket cap and smoothing mechanism to lower patients’ out-of-pocket prescription drug costs in the Inflation Reduction Act.
-The administration must implement these policies in a patient-focused manner.
+The Administration must implement these policies in a patient-focused manner.

-Page last updated: September 10, 2024
+Page last updated: December 19, 2024